videogular/videogular/README.md

 You could see a demo here: http://twofuckingdevelopers.com/examples/videogular/examples/

-**Videogular is currently under development** and now we have a few CSS problems on IE10.

 ## Why Videogular?

 We're developing Videogular focusing on mobile devices and HTML5 video special capabilities.
 Videogular brings to you this key features: